francescobaraldi/time-series-forecasting-with-transformers/README.md

 ### Testing results

+The following table shows the results of the testing phase, here the metrics's scores are computed on the forecasting of the next 30 days in the future, following the process descrbied [here](#testing).

 |            | Transformer Decoder | Transformer | LSTM    |
 |:----------:|:-------------------:|:-----------:|:-------:|
 | MAE score  | 0.05773             | 0.05506     | 0.16314 |
 | MAPE score | 0.05681             | 0.06527     | 0.12568 |

-The results show that both the Transformer Decoder and the Transformer model reach very similar performance, they perform an order of magnitude better with respect to the LSTM model.
+The results show that both the Transformer Decoder and the Transformer models reach very similar performance, they perform an order of magnitude better with respect to the LSTM model.

 Some examples of Transformer Decoder forecasting from the test set:
 ![alt text](images/prediction_transformer_decoder_1.png "Transformer forecast example")